The MisLi Project

 Project member: Jan-Ola Östman

 Much of my project work has a strong administrative side.
-As the Director (2013-2017) of the Doctoral program for Language Studies (Helslang) I am responsible for the doctoral training in language studies at the University of Helsinki, and I represent the program in international endeavors like LingNet Europe and within the joint humanities PhD Nordic Capital Universities memorandum of understanding.
-Detailed information about research and university administration can be found in a separate folder [under construction].
+As the Director (2013-2017) of the Doctoral program for Language Studies (Helslang) I was responsible for the doctoral training in language studies at the University of Helsinki, and I represented the program in international endeavors like LingNet Europe and within the joint humanities PhD Nordic Capital Universities memorandum of understanding.
+Detailed information about research and university administration can be found in a separate folder.

 The MIN Project